What is Responsive Design and how can it improve your website?

 A 2019 survey showed that over 70% of people in the UK use their mobile phone to access the internet in some way.
 If you currently own a website then this is an important trend, most older sites were not built with mobile access in mind, but what is worse is that several of the popular modern website builders do not come with mobile friendly designs as standard.
-One of the main issues I come across when redesigning websites is that, quite simply, they just look terrible on a small screen.

 So what does Responsive Design do?

 It is no longer necessary to have a separate mobile website in order to reach people browsing the internet on a phone.
 Responsive design is a key part of any modern website, at the most basic level the code of the website determines what size of screen is being used to view the website and adjusts the content accordingly to make it fit.
 The real advantage is that you only have one website, with one set of code and one lot of content.

 A good responsive design will also optimise the content for the viewer, this means that it will adjust the size and position of images and text on a page in order to make it easier to read on different devices.
 In addition it will limit the size of the files appropriately, sending smaller images to devices with smaller screens so that the pages will load faster and be more enviromentally friendly.
 Not only that, but because most phones are connecting through a mobile network it saves your customers money on data as well as giving them a better experience!

 Want to see responsive design in action?
 Use the viewer to see what a site looks like on a desktop, tablet and mobile phone (Works for desktop users only).

 A website that is unreadable or looks messy is worse than not having a website at all.
 You wouldn’t run a shop or restaurant with broken windows and doors hanging off the hinges, so why would you allow your online shop front to look tatty?